Target level of study

 Target audience

-For the Master I, you must have a law degree or equivalent.
-For the Master II, you must have a Master I in law or equivalent.
-A selection is organized for the integration in Master II (on file and interview) The mention concerns any person wishing, whatever the age, to integrate a profession in connection with the judicial environment or to exercise an activity as a lawyer (cf. Objectives).
+For Master I, a law degree or equivalent.
+For Master II, a Master I in law or equivalent.
+A selection process is organized for admission to Master II (based on a portfolio and interview).
+This course is aimed at anyone, of any age, wishing to enter a profession related to the legal profession or to work as a lawyer (see Objectives).

 And then